2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/dynamic-code/as-dynamic.md

 ## Obsolete use of AsDynamic() for Lists

+> [!WARNING]
-In previous versions of 2sxc you'll find AsDynamic(...) also used to convert lists (IEnumerable or DataStreams) into lists.
+> In previous versions of 2sxc you'll find AsDynamic(...) also used to convert lists (IEnumerable or DataStreams) into lists.
-This caused a lot of issues with dynamic code compilation, so in 2sxc 10.20 we introduced [AsList(...)](xref:HowTo.DynamicCode.AsList) for that use case.
+> This caused a lot of issues with dynamic code compilation, so in 2sxc 10.20 we introduced [AsList(...)](xref:HowTo.DynamicCode.AsList) for that use case.
 So if you find that kind of code, it works because...

-* without a line `@inherits ToSic.Sxc.Dnn.RazorComponent` in the header, the old calls still work
+> * without `@inherits ToSic.Sxc.Dnn.RazorComponent` in the header, the old calls still work
-* with the line `@inherits ToSic.Sxc.Dnn.RazorComponent` in the header, you must use AsList
+> * with `@inherits ToSic.Sxc.Dnn.RazorComponent` in the header, you must use `AsList(...)`

 ## History